devopscenter/dcUtils/PROCESS_FLOW.md

     - Use git to clone devops.center dcUtils
     - Change directory to dcUtils
-    - Optional create a local directory that will be the base for the appliction directory structure
+    - Optional create a local directory that will be the base for the application directory structure
     - Create the application by using manageApp.py with the create command using a base directory path to be used to put the application directory structure in